 a.
-If SCDHHS receives its budgetary request for site visits, SCDHHS will contract with an outside vendor to conduct site visits on 100% of the residential settings.
+If SCDHHS receives its budgetary request for site visits, SCDHHS will contract with an outside vendor to conduct site visits on 100"% of the residential settings.

 b.
-If SCDHHS does not receive its budgetary request for site visits, SCDHHS or a contracted vendor will conduct site visits on a statistically valid sample of residential settings types by provider (stratified random sample).
-Each residential provider will have a site visit conducted on a statistically valid sample of each residential setting type that it owns or operates.
+If SCDHHS does not receive its budgetary request for site visits, SCDHHS or a contracted vendor will conduct site visits on a statistically valid sample of residential setting types that it owns or operates.
 To determine the sample, SCDHHS utilized the Division of Medicaid Policy Research (MPR) in the Institute of Families and Society at the University of South Carolina to conduct the analysis.
 A complete listing of every HCBS residential setting by provider was given to MPR.
 MPR conducted the analysis in Stata to obtain a 10% stratified random sample of each housing type by provider.